Endenich: Sights

 Endenich is one of the most cultural districts of Bonn.
 There are many good restaurants, a very charming retro cinema, pubs and an event location with concerts and shows nearly every night.

+Concentration camp

+A Benedictine convent in Endenich was confiscated by the Nazis in 1941 and used as a holding camp for nearly 500 Jews and other persons, who were later deported to Auschwitz and Theresienstadt.
+As of 2026 there is a memorial on the site to those murdered in the Nazi genocide.